nodejs/node/doc/api/quic.md

 * `callback` {Function}

 The callback *must* be invoked in order for the TLS handshake to continue.

+The `'OCSPRequest'` event will not be emitted more than once.

 #### quicserversession.addContext(servername\[, context\])
 <!-- YAML